Au Gratin Potatoes with Cheddar-Stout Sauce Recipe

 8 ounces Cabot Vermont Sharp Cheddar, shredded (about 2 cups)

 - PREHEAT oven to 375°F. Lightly grease an 11- x 7-inch baking dish with cooking spray.

 ARRANGE potato slices, slightly overlapping, in prepared dish.

 - MELT butter in a medium saucepan set over medium heat.
 Add thyme and onion; cook 4 minutes or until onion is tender and golden, stirring occasionally.

-- STIR in flour and salt.
+STIR in flour and salt.
 Cook, stirring constantly, 1 minute or until flour is golden; whisk in beer.
 Increase heat to medium-high.
-Bring mixture to a simmer; simmer, whisking constantly, 2 minutes.
+Bring mixture to a simmer and cook, whisking constantly, 2 minutes.
 Whisk in milk, and cook, whisking constantly, 3 minutes or until slightly thickened.

-- REMOVE pan from heat.
-Stir in pepper and 1 ½ cups cheese.
+REMOVE pan from heat.
+Stir in pepper and 1½ cups cheese and stir until melted.
 Pour cheese sauce evenly over potato slices.
-Cover and bake 45 minutes or until potato is tender.
+Cover and bake 45 minutes or until potatoes are tender.
 Top with remaining ½ cup cheese.
 Bake, uncovered, 5 more minutes or until cheese is melted and bubbling.

 - per serving

 - 44 milligrams